stephenkettley/temperature-converter/README.md

-# temperature-converter
+# Temperature Converter

-A temperature converter built using HTML, CSS and JS
+A temperature converter built using HTML, CSS and JS.